CarlBedrot/Portfolio/api/README.md

 ## API Endpoints

+### Todo's

 - GET `/todos`: Fetch all todos
 - POST `/todo/new`: Create a new todo
 - DELETE `/todo/delete/:id`: Delete a todo by ID
 - PUT `/todo/complete/:id`: Mark a todo as complete
 - PUT `/todo/update/:id`: Update a todo

+### Journals

+GET /journals: Fetch all journals

+POST /journal/new: Create a new journal

+DELETE /journal/delete/:id: Delete a journal by ID

+PUT /journal/update/:id: Update a journal

+### Users

+GET /users: Fetch all users

+POST /user/new: Create a new user

+POST /user/login: Login a user

+DELETE /user/delete/:id: Delete a user by ID

+PUT /user/update/:id: Update a user

+GET /user/profile: Get a user's profile

 ## Running Tests